cmontalvo251/Processing/README.md

 Doodle - Attempting to make my own doodle program so I don't have to freaking download someone elses.
 Is it really that hard to just draw lines on a screen.
 Apparently yes.
 This program still needs a bit of work.

+FreeSix - Eventually this will read information from a 6DOF sensor and move a cube around on the screen